People often lump introverts and loners into the same category, but they’re actually quite different when you look at how they tick.

 9. You feel most like yourself when you’re alone.

-10. You find it difficult to ask for help or support.
+10. You find it hard to ask for help or support.

 11. You don’t feel lonely in the traditional sense.

-12. You have a rich inner world that feels more real than external interactions.
+12. You have a rich imagination that feels more fulfilling than external situations a lot of the time.

 13. You struggle to make small talk or engage in casual conversations.